Aoife573/SimLine/HST_data/README.md

-Three of the files (oe4v08030, oe4v08020, oe4v08010) were observed using the E140H gratine covering the CI triplet at 1613 that is fitted in the example.
-The other file (oev10030) was observed using the E230H grtaing and covers the CI doublet at 2960 that is fitted in the example.
+Three of the files (oe4v08030, oe4v08020, oe4v08010) were observed using the E140H grating covering the CI triplet at 1613 that is fitted in the example.
+The other file (oev10030) was observed using the E230H grating and covers the CI doublet at 2960 that is fitted in the example.